pmjdebruijn/BIGTREETECH-E3-RRF-V1.1/README.md

 ## Marlin Important Notes

-**CRITICAL:** The main tested firmware build is now configured for a Mini BMG extruder, which required reversing of the extruder direction (and resulting in 140 steps/mm).
+**CRITICAL:** The main tested firmware build is now configured for a Mini BMG extruder, which required reversing of the extruder direction and with E-axis Microstepping has been increased to 32 (resulting in 280 steps/mm)

-**CRITICAL:** X/Y Microstepping has been increased to 32 (resulting in 160 steps/mm).
+**CRITICAL:** X/Y-axis Microstepping has been increased to 32 (resulting in 160 steps/mm).

-**CRITICAL:** Z-axis leadscrew has been upgraded to TR8x2 (resulting in 1600 steps/mm).
+**CRITICAL:** Z-axis leadscrew has been upgraded to TR8x2 and Z-axis Microstepping has been decreased to 8 (resulting in 800 steps/mm).

 **CRITICAL:** Extended Y-axis range (12mm beyond bed) is used to increase automated bed levelling coverage, and compatibility with third party hot-end shrouds may be reduced.